Rilwan-Adewoyin/TRUNET/README.md

 The following list explains the workflow to get started quickly:
 * Download / Fork the repository
 * Download the Data into the root directory of the Downloaded repository - link:https://drive.google.com/file/d/1AUZc708aGrLAgjE8rK2lG2VTlP4XbxFq/view?usp=sharing
+  * If experiences a 'access denied error' follow workaround in section below titled 'Data Download'
 * Train a model on a 26 cities between 1979 to 2009
 * Produce predictions for the whole country using the trained model
 * Evaluate the models' predictions